stellar/slingshot/zkvm/docs/zkvm-spec.md

 7. Transaction log is empty.
 8. Array of signature verification keys is empty.
 9. Array of deferred point operations is empty.
-10. High-level variables: empty.
-11. Constraint system: empty (time bounds are constants that appear only within linear combinations of actual variables), with [transcript](#transcript) initialized with label `ZkVM.r1cs`:
+10. Constraint system: empty (time bounds are constants that appear only within linear combinations of actual variables), with [transcript](#transcript) initialized with label `ZkVM.r1cs`:
     ```
     r1cs_transcript = Transcript("ZkVM.r1cs")
     ```